siegelz/core-bench/README.md

 # CORE-Bench Overview
-`CORE-Bench` is a benchmark evaluating the ability of agents to computationally reproduce scientific papers.
+`CORE-Bench` is a benchmark for evaluating the ability of agents to computationally reproduce scientific papers.
 It comprises 270 tasks from 90 papers across computer science, social science, and medicine, written in Python or R.

 To successfully complete a task, the agent must read the task prompt and questions, navigate through the code repository to install dependencies, run the code to genereate results, and read through the code results to answer the task questions.